Raknoche/Raknoche.github.io/_posts/2016-07-12-MakingAWebsite.md

  * Ruby
  * Jekyll

-If you are not using one of the operating systems mentioned above, you will need to look for Windows-compatible alternative such as [Pelican](http://blog.getpelican.com/) or [Ghost](https://ghost.org/).
+If you are not using one of the operating systems mentioned above, you'll need to look for Windows-compatible alternative such as [Pelican](http://blog.getpelican.com/) or [Ghost](https://ghost.org/).
 In this section, I'll be describing the Mac OS X installation process.
 I haven't installed Jekyll on a Linux environment yet, but I imagine the details of each step are similar.

 1. If you're a mac user, you most likely have Xcode installed already.
 You can check if this is the case by typing `xcode-select -v` into your terminal.
-If the terminal suggests you don't have Xcode installed, you will need to download it from the App Store.
+If the terminal suggests you don't have Xcode installed, you'll need to download it from the App Store.

-2. Once Xcode is installed, you will need to install the Xcode command line tools by typing `xcode-select --install` into the command line.
+2. Once Xcode is installed, you'll need to install the Xcode command line tools by typing `xcode-select --install` into the command line.

 3. Jekyll 3 requires Ruby v2.0.0 or higher, and Jekyll 2 requires Ruby v1.9.3 or higher.
 If your mac shipped with OS X, chances are you already have Ruby v2.0.0 installed.
 You can verify this by typing `ruby -v` into your terminal.
 If you need to install or update your version of Ruby you can follow the [guide on the Ruby website](https://www.ruby-lang.org/en/documentation/installation/).